-- Monitoring the financial statement reporting process - Supervising the financial reporting process - Monitoring the efficiency of the Company's internal controls, internal auditing, and risk management - Reviewing the description of the main features of the internal controls and risk management associated with the financial reporting process, which is included in the in the Company's Corporate Governance Statement - Reviewing and monitoring the main legal actions, claims and other proceedings that Fiskars is involved in - Reviewing the annual audit plan, budget and resources of the Company's internal audit function and handling essential audit findings - Reviewing the Company's Corporate Governance Statement - Monitoring the statutory auditing of the Company's financial statements and consolidated financial statements - Evaluating the independence of the Company's statutory Auditors and the provision of related services to the Company - Preparing the proposal concerning the election of the Company's Auditors for the Board of Directors
+- Monitoring the financial statement reporting process - Supervising the financial reporting process - Monitoring the efficiency of the Company's internal controls, internal auditing, and risk management - Reviewing the description of the main features of the internal controls and risk management associated with the financial reporting process, which is included in the Company's Corporate Governance Statement

+- Reviewing and monitoring the main legal actions, claims and other proceedings that Fiskars is involved in - Reviewing the annual audit plan, budget and resources of the Company's internal audit function and handling essential audit findings - Reviewing the Company's Corporate Governance Statement - Monitoring the statutory auditing of the Company's financial statements and consolidated financial statements - Evaluating the independence of the Company's statutory Auditors and the provision of related services to the Company - Preparing the proposal concerning the election of the Company's Auditors for the Board of Directors

-The members of the Audit Committee as of March 9, 2016 included:
+The members of the Audit Committee as of March 9, 2017 included:

 - Jyri Luomakoski (Chairman)

-- Alexander Ehrnrooth
+- · Alexander Ehrnrooth

-- Ingrid Jonasson Blank

 - Louise Fromond

 - Gustaf Gripenberg

-- Ritva Sotamaa
+- · Ritva Sotamaa

 All the members of the Audit Committee are independent of the Company and the majority of them are also independent of the Company's significant shareholders.
-The Audit Committee convened five times in 2016 and the attendance of members at meetings was 100%.
-Besides its ordinary work, the Audit Committee reviewed the topics related to the restructuring program and the company reorganizations relating to the Group's transformation process and the tax re-assessment decision from the Large Taxpayer's office in July.
+The Audit Committee convened five times in 2017 and the attendance of members at meetings was 100%.
+Besides its ordinary work, the Audit Committee reviewed the topics related to the Group's transformation process and the organizational structure.